How to Ride a Cable Car in San Francisco

-The gripman runs the car, connecting it to the cable to move and disconnecting before applying the brakes.
-Their official title is "grip person," but no matter what you call them, the way they work is almost as interesting as the ride itself.
+The grip person runs the car, connecting it to the cable to move and disconnecting before applying the brakes.
+The way they work is almost as interesting as the ride itself.

-Levers and handle latch... the car onto a moving cable that runs continuously underneath the street.
+Cable cars start and stop by grabbing or releasing a moving cable that runs continuously underneath the street.
 The grip uses levers and handles to make that happen.
-To stop, they release the cable and put the brakes (a big piece of wood that drags the ground).
+To stop, they also put on the brakes (a big piece of wood that drags the ground).
 The hard part of the job is to do it all smoothly.
-And along with all that, the grip person is also the bell-ringer, signaling the car's approach Some of them do that with lots of style.
+And along with all that, the grip person is also the bell-ringer, signaling the car's approach.
+Some of them do that with lots of flair.

 San Francisco Cable Car Map: Where They Go, Which One to Ride

 Three cable car lines run through San Francisco.
-The San Francisco cable car map above shows their routes.
-If you want to get to a specific place, you need to pay attention to the maps, but if you're just riding for fun, it may not matter much.
+The map above shows their routes.
+If you want to get to a specific place, the map will help you choose the right line, but if you're just riding for fun, it may not matter much.

-The Powell-Hyde and Powell-Mason lines take off from the same station near Union Square.
+The Powell-Hyde and Powell-Mason lines take off from the same hub near Union Square.
 Check the signs on the cars to be sure you get on the one you intended to.